konker/konker.dev/packages/zenfig/docs/SPECIFICATION.md

 **Schema compilation cache:**

-- Cache compiled Ajv validator in memory for duration of CLI process
+- Cache compiled validators/decoders for the selected validation layer in memory for duration of CLI process
 - Reuse across multiple validations (e.g., snapshot restore with 100 keys)
 - No disk cache (schema changes should be reflected immediately)